Please enable it in your browser settings and refresh the page to continue.

-And it’s just one of the thousands of species in need of conservation help.
-More than one third of America’s fish and wildlife species are at risk of extinction today.
+More than a third of America's fish and wildlife species are at risk of extinction today.
 The alarming loss of biodiversity is not just a threat to species themselves, but to the communities, jobs and economies that depend on them.

 State fish and wildlife agencies could do more to protect at-risk species before they slide toward extinction, but current funding levels are less than 5 percent of what is necessary to halt biodiversity loss.
 That’s why Congress must pass the Recovering America’s Wildlife Act (RAWA) to dramatically increase funding for local and state efforts needed to save struggling wildlife before it’s too late.